What's a Yak?

 Most common coloring

-All dark; can have a black or native (tan/grey) nose.
+All dark including a black nose.

 Mostly dark with minimal white markings.
 Very common coloring.

 Reddish hue, often with gray and white markings.